 Gender can also be a valuable variable when it comes to classifying the vulnerability of the population to be studied.
 A study published by [54] explicitly mentions that gender is an important factor to research for differentiating between cyber and traditional bullying.
 We can also draw a hypothesis that because females are difficult to be bullied in the public space, their chances of being cyberbullied are higher.
-By uncovering the literature on traditional bullying methods, it has been discovered that boys are more convoluted in both bullying as well as victimization [55-57].
-Other studies have demonstrated females are at a higher risk of cyberbullying because of a lack of receptiveness to traditional bullying compared to the electronic media because females are more affected by bullying psychologically [58].
+By uncovering the literature on traditional bullying as well as victimization [55-57].
+Other studies have demonstrated females are at a higher risk of cyberbullying because of a lack of receptiveness to traditional bullying psychologically [58].